A definitive guide to Hair Colour

 But how does one successfully enter this age-defying, fashionable world and emerge with truly delightful results?

 The secret, unsurprisingly, is knowledge – knowing the possibilities, limitations, maintenance and pitfalls.
 Only then can one make the best choices and live happily ever after in the wonderful world of colour!
+That is the reason we use hairdressers for the best quality hair colour and not off the shelf box hair colour that inevitably leads to you requiring an expensive corrective colour.

 So Many Choices